 - Another option to thicken the gravy is -mix 1 tsp besan in 4 tsp water and add it to curry after step 4.

-- This curry can be stored in refrigerator for 2 days.
+- Tomato curry could be stored in the refrigerator for up to two days.